dwjohnston/blacksheepcode/app/routes/posts/testing_strategies.md

 }
 ```

-This is an obviously arbitrary and convoluted example, and it might be just what happens to be in your codebase.

-All of a sudden there's all of this filtering and joining logic that we need to be aware of in order to write our test.

-But probably, for the purpose of writing our test, all we want is to a list of users to display!
+Writing a test that encompasses all of this logic sounds painful!
+All just to populate a dropdown when we press the `@` key!

+The point here is that whatever business logic exists in your state management, will also need to be understand and replicated in your tests using that logic.

 At this point, let's address some potential objections.